 40. For pure art “Wow!” it’s Italy.
 Spain is good, but Italy is better.
 The food is much better in Spain, however.

 41. Carry a copy of your passport separate from your passport.
 Same goes for copies of credit cards.
 In fact, you might leave your passport at the hotel and carry the copy with you.
 (Check with the country you are in, though.
 Some police require the real thing to be produced on demand.
 For some, a copy is fine.)

 42. If something really sucks, keep it to yourself.
 The time I most hate being a foreigner is when someone who is from my country, or one like it, is loudly declaiming, “The stuff in that store is complete crap,” where the store owner and all his family can hear it.
 “No, thank you,” works just fine.
 Try it.
 Even better: buy something now and then.
 It's not all crap.

 43. Don’t ever argue with a foreign cop.
 There’s no percentage in it.
 Explaining is ok.
 Saying, “I’m sorry officer, I didn’t know,” is better.

 44. Contrary to popular belief, not all foreign police are corrupt.
 But, if it comes to a bribe, try to let a local intercede for you.
 He’s more likely to know the proper amount anyway.

-45. If you go to Vegas–and you should–stay downtown, not on the Strip.
+45. If you go to Vegas – and you should – stay Downtown, not on the Strip.
 I like the Golden Nugget, myself.
 Go to the best show you can find at the half price ticket booth.
-I like Penn and Teller, but then I’m a sucker for magic.
+I like Penn and Teller and Shin Lim, but then I'm a sucker for magic.

-46. Consider house sitting.
-We’ve done it a couple of times and it gives you a chance to really get to know an area and some regular people–and probably some animals.
+46. Consider being a house sitter.
+We’ve done it a couple of times and it gives you a chance to really get to know an area and some regular people – and probably some animals.